Celestina Sommer

-Celestina Sommer (née Christmas; 1 July 1827 – 11 April 1859) was a Victorian murderer, notorious as much for her escape from the death penalty as for the murder of her only daughter.
+Celestina Sommer (née Christmas; 1 July 1827 – 11 April 1859) was a Victorian murderer, notorious for her escape from the death penalty and the murder of her only daughter.
 Known as the Islington Murderess, she became an international cause célèbre, examined in the world's press, both houses of the British Parliament, and even Queen Victoria's inner circle.
-Her case, recently rediscovered, reignited the fierce debates on crime and insanity, capital punishment, and crime and gender.
+Her case, recently rediscovered, reignited debates on crime and insanity, capital punishment, and crime and gender.

 Early life

 She was born on 1 July 1827, the fourth of eight children from a respectable family of silversmiths in Islington, Middlesex.
-An accomplished pianist and music teacher, she performed regularly at the famed St Martin's Hall, Covent Garden as a member of the greatly respected and hugely popular John Hullah school of music.
+An accomplished pianist and music teacher, she performed regularly at the famed St Martin's Hall, Covent Garden as a member of the John Hullah school of music.

 In 1845, when she was 18, she gave birth to an illegitimate daughter and named her Celestina.
 Because of the hardships and social stigmas for unmarried mothers in the Victorian period, she immediately handed her child over to a foster family, Thomas and Julia Harrington.

 In 1854, Celestina married Charles (Karl) Sommer, a Prussian migrant working in the metalwork and jewelry business, possibly for, or even with, Celestina's father.
 The pair were married by licence at St Mary's, Islington Parish Church, Middlesex.
 From the beginning, they lived in Charles' house, in a nearby area redeveloped as the Packington Estate.